 Hilton recently revised its points expiry policy such that points expire after 24 months of inactivity (versus 15 months previously).
 Earning or redeeming even a single point resets the clock, and in any case Hilton has paused the expiration of all points until 31 December 2022.

 What can you do with Hilton points?

-Hilton members with Silver or higher status enjoy the 5th night free on all redemptions, creating some fantastic opportunities to save on hotels during peak periods (if you need an idea of how to get Hilton Silver status, it’s offered to all AMEX KrisFlyer Ascend cardholders).
+Hilton members with Silver or higher status enjoy the 5th night free on all redemptions, creating some fantastic opportunities to save on hotels during peak periods (Hilton Silver status is offered to all AMEX KrisFlyer Ascend cardholders).

 Even a humble 3-Star Homewood Suites La Quinta was asking for US$624 per night, before taxes.
 But award nights were going for 50,000 points per night, and with the 5th night free, I paid an average of 40,000 points per night for a 5 night stay- at 0.5 US cents per point, that’s US$200 nett!

 Yes, a Homewood Suites is hardly the stuff of dreams, but I’ll take those savings.